sbancuz/Appunti/Client centric consistency model.md

 The effect of a write operation by a process on a data item $x$ will always be seen a by a successive read operation on $x$ by the same process.

 ![[read your writes.png]]
 ### Writes follow reads

-A write operaation by a process on a data item $x$ following a previous read operation on $x$ by the same process is  guaranteed to take place on the same or more recent value of $x$ that was read
+A write operation by a process on a data item $x$ following a previous read operation on $x$ by the same process is  guaranteed to take place on the same or more recent value of $x$ that was read

 ![[write follows read.png]]